• Skip to primary navigation

 Jump to Recipe

-My easy Halloween cupcakes are such a fun treat to serve at a party or take to your kids' school!
+These easy candy corn cupcakes are such a fun treat to serve at a Halloween party or take to your kids' school!
+The super moist chocolate cupcakes are topped with festive buttercream frosting.

-Three chocolate Halloween cupcakes topped with yellow, orange, and white swirl buttercream.
+Chocolate cupcakes topped with yellow, orange, and white frosting.

-If you read my Halloween sugar cookie post, you know how much I love this holiday.
+If you read my Halloween sugar cookie post or saw my Halloween cookie cake and Halloween bark, you know how much I love this holiday.
 I always have to stop myself from putting up our decorations too early.
-On the first day of Fall this year, I posted a poll in my Instagram story asking if it was too soon to decorate.
-The only "yes" vote?
-My husband 😂 so I guess we all know how he feels about that.

 • I said it before and I'll say it again.
 All that chocolate.
-These cupcakes are SO moist and chocolatey.
+These candy corn cupcakes are SO moist and chocolatey.

 • They're just so festive!
-The candy corn inspired buttercream frosting couldn't be easier, and really do add a little Halloween magic to these cupcakes.
+The buttercream frosting couldn't be easier, and really do add a little Halloween magic to these cupcakes.

 • This is a fun one to make with kids.
 They'll love mixing up the frosting to make the different colors!